superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 - **improve explainability** of the reasoning process; structured constraints make visible the patterns learned by the model; and
 - **improve accuracy** of unseen queries; constraints improve generalization by restricting the hypothesis space to compliant representations.

-In short, applying some simple constraints can augment knowledge graph embeddings to produce more optimized, explainable, and logically compliant representations, with inductive biases that mimic real-world structures and rules, resulting in more accurate and interpretable reasoning, without much additional complexity.
+In short, applying some simple constraints can augment Knowledge Graph embeddings to produce more optimized, explainable, and logically compliant representations, with inductive biases that mimic real-world structures and rules, resulting in more accurate and interpretable reasoning, without much additional complexity.

 ## Choosing a reasoning framework that matches your use case